Go back

 Stella occupies a late-1800s building across four levels, and each one earns its place.
 Start on the rooftop for cocktails at golden hour.
 Drop into the golden-lit trattoria for family-recipe pizza.
 Finish in the cocktail bar with a barrel-aged Negroni.

 It’s a full evening in one address – drinks, dinner, and somewhere to stay on after.
-For groups who want atmosphere matched to the food, Stella delivers on both.
+For groups who want an atmosphere matched to the food, Stella delivers on both.
 The private dining cellar handles special events with the right amount of occasion.

 Position it on your night based on how long you want to stay.
 The answer, usually, is longer than planned.